Paper Clay – An Alternative to Paper Mache for Young Artists

 And now I get (finally) to the point of this post: I suggest that paper clay is a better alternative sculptural material for very young children.
 You make it by mixing ordinary low-fire pottery clay with recycled paper pulp.

-The paper clay can be made with any sort of recycled paper, although it might be fun to use colored construction paper if you use a white clay that lets the bits of paper show through.
+Paper clay can be made with any sort of recycled paper, although it might be fun to use colored construction paper if you use a white clay that lets the bits of paper show through.

 • The clay does not need an armature like paper mache, because it can stand up on it’s own.